GVPproj/biolink-react/README.md

 ## To Do

 - test Radix collapsible
-- tooltip on keyboard focus
+- Youtube playlists via react-lite-youtube-embed
 - create data folder for mutiple links lists
 - pass in links data as a prop for LinksList(s) for reusability
 - give images width and height to prevent ui jumps
-- move css into components for easier maintenence
+- refactor and move css into components for easier maintenence
+- react icons instead of hosting SVG files
 - iterate into SocialIconsGrid instead of hard-coding